MinaProtocol/mina/src/app/rosetta/README.md

 ## How to build your own docker image

-Checkout the "rosetta-stable" branch of the mina repository and then run the following:
+Checkout the "lk86/pipeline-refactor" branch of the mina repository, ensure your Docker configuration has a large amount of RAM (2GB is too small, 8GB seems is enough) and then run the following:

 `cat dockerfiles/stages/1-build-deps dockerfiles/stages/2-toolchain dockerfiles/stages/3-opam-deps dockerfiles/stages/4-builder dockerfiles/stages/5-prod-ubuntu | docker build -t mina-rosetta:compatible --build-arg "deb_codename=stretch" --build-arg "MINA_BRANCH=compatible" -`